Best ways to manage & monitor employees - WorkTime

 8 tips for employees to stay productive

 When working from home, employees need approaches and practices somewhat different from those used in the office.
-They require better self-organization, more communicational effort and they have to focus more on results.
+They require better self-organization, more communicational effort, and they have to focus more on results.
 Managers can help remote employees adjust to WFH format by sharing with them the following tips on how to better organize work at home.

 Arranging the workplace